 For spindle-synchronized motion in one direction, code G33 X- Y- Z- K- where K gives the distance moved in XYZ for each revolution of the spindle.
-For instance, if starting at Z=0, G33 Z-1 K.0625 produces a 1 inch motion in Z over 16 revolutions of the spindle.
+For instance, if starting at Z=0, G33 Z=1 K.0625 produces a 1 inch motion in Z over 16 revolutions of the spindle.
 This command might be part of a program to produce a 16TPI thread.
-Another example in metric, G33 Z-15 K1.5 produces a movement of 15mm while the spindle rotates 10 times for a thread of 1.5mm.